 One of the first stops in Vietnam for many travelers is the massage parlor!
-Getting a massage in Vietnam (along with shopping in Vietnam) is a big part of tourism here and is a perfect escape from the heat and bustle outside.
+Getting a massage in Vietnam (along with world-class street food and shopping) is a big part of tourism here and is a perfect escape from the heat and bustle outside.
 But what’s the big deal with massages in Vietnam?
 Here’s a rundown of the popular types of massages you will find in Vietnam and some recommended massage parlors in Saigon, Hanoi and Hoi An!

 Here is what you need to know about massages in Vietnam

 Massage therapy has existed in Vietnam for centuries.
 In the early days, massage establishments were considered shady businesses where men would go to commit adultery or to simply get away from their wives.
 In fact, it was considered shameful to be recognized while coming out of such an establishment.
 Not so much the case anymore, so feel free to enjoy good massages here as much you’d like!